Pankisi Gorge crisis

 Afghanistan and Iraq.
 Over the course of the crisis, Georgian special forces acting on U.S. intelligence conducted at least two operations to arrest suspected jihadists.

 Pressure on Georgia to act peaked in mid-2002, with a series of Russian airstrikes on Pankisi and several U.S. statements that Georgia must act.
 The Georgian authorities initiated a major security operation in the Gorge, which was communicated to the militants in advance.
-With no reported shots fired between the Georgian and the separatist-jihadist forces, the latter began to leave Georgian territory in September 2002.
+The latter began to leave Georgian territory in September 2002.
 Together with Georgia's extradition of five alleged separatist militants, this caused tensions with Russia to subside to below crisis-level that October.

-Shortly afterward, Western intelligence agencies came to believe that some of the jihadists who had made their base in the Gorge had initiated plots to conduct attacks on Europe using the lethal nerve agent ricin and other biological weapons.
-The claim had a prominent place in the U.S.'s public case for the 2003 invasion of Iraq.
-While no ricin was ever found in Europe, a number of jihadists who had passed through Pankisi were convicted of involvement in terrorist plots in France.
+The Russian claims, sometimes implicating Georgia in supporting the terrorists, was perceived by the Georgian authorities and analysts as an information warfare aimed at expanding Russian influence by internationally discrediting Georgia, using the issue as a lever of pressure, and portraying Georgia as a fundamentally unstable state incapable of full sovereignty and unreliable for Western partners.
+However, the US support for the Russian claims actually provided raison d'être for facilitating US-Georgian military cooperation, giving Georgia the means to counterbalance Russian pressure but at the same time discontenting Russia which viewed the increasing US presence as undermining its hegemony over its traditional sphere of influence.

 Background

-Caucasian separatism and Georgia-Russia tensions
+Caucasian separatism and Georgia–Russia tensions

 Georgian-Russian relations were strained by Russia's support for two statelets that had seceded from Georgia in wars following the collapse of the Soviet Union.
 Meanwhile, Russia itself bore the brunt of several secessionist Caucasian wars.
 By 2002, roughly one fifth of Georgia's territory was held by Russian-backed forces and Russia had fought to establish control of Chechnya, Ingushetia and Dagestan.

 During the South Ossetia war (1991–1992), Georgian forces were beaten back by local fighters backed by "irregulars from the Russian Federation, and stranded ex-Soviet soldiers who found themselves stuck in the middle of someone else's civil war and chose to fight on behalf of the secessionists."
-During the War in Abkhazia (1992–1993), Russia both intervened directly and recruited North Caucasian volunteers to fight alongside the Abkhaz separatists.
-The volunteers, organized under the banner of the Confederation of Mountain Peoples of the Caucasus, included the Chechen fighter Ruslan Gelayev.
-But Gelayev and many other Chechen volunteers soon turned on Russia, fighting for the separatists in the First Chechen War.
+During the War in Abkhazia (1992–1993), Russia intervened both directly and covertly.
+North Caucasian volunteers, organized under the banner of the Confederation of Mountain Peoples of the Caucasus, travelled to fight alongside the Abkhaz separatists — something Chechen commander Ruslan Gelayev would later regret as a "Russian GRU operation".
+Gelayev and many other Chechen volunteers, including infamous Shamil Basayev, soon turned on Russia, fighting for the separatists in the Chechen–Russian conflict.

+In 1997, Chechen President Aslan Maskhadov met Georgian President Eduard Shevardnadze and other officials in Tbilisi and Akhmeta, discussing the Chechen-Georgian cooperation.
+However, Georgia took a cautious approach to Chechen relations, bearing in memory the Chechen participation in the War in Abkhazia and not risking to anger Moscow by showing an overt support for the Chechen secessionist leadership.